Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Introduction

-The Kurdyka-{\L}ojasiewicz (KL) property provides a natural framework for analyzing descent of type~\eqref{eq:generalstr:p}.
-For methods obeying~\eqref{eq:generalstr:2}, linear convergence occurs when the KL exponent is $\vartheta=\tfrac{1}{2}$.
-In this work, we show that~\eqref{eq:generalstr:p} ensures linear convergence whenever $\vartheta=\tfrac{1}{\theta}$.
-Thus, by adapting $\theta$ to the KL exponent, one can design methods achieving linear convergence for \textit{any} $\vartheta\in(0,1)$.
-High-order proximal methods, where the regularization uses a power $p>1$, naturally fit this strategy, enabling linear convergence across the full spectrum of KL exponents.
-Prior works \cite{attouch2013convergence,bento2025convergence,frankel2015splitting} established convergence and, in some cases, linear rates, but did not address complexity.
-We close this gap by analyzing iteration complexity under the global KL inequality.
-This assumption, satisfied by broad classes of functions such as semialgebraic and globally subanalytic ones \cite{attouch2010proximal,bolte2006nonsmooth,bolte2007clarke,bolte2007lojasiewicz}, guarantees global and linear convergence to optimal solutions and enables precise complexity bounds.
-It also arises naturally in diverse applications including reinforcement learning \cite{agarwal2021theory,mei2020global,yuan2022general}, neural networks \cite{allen2019convergence,zeng2018global}, optimal control \cite{bu2019lqr,fatkhullin2021optimizing}, and stochastic optimization \cite{fatkhullin2022sharp}.
+Although several works \cite{attouch2013convergence,bento2025convergence,frankel2015splitting,Kabganitechadaptive,Kabganidiff} have established convergence and, in some cases, linear rates under KL-type assumptions, iteration complexity has received comparatively little attention.
+In this paper, we address this gap by deriving explicit complexity bounds under the global KL inequality.
+This assumption, which holds for broad classes of functions such as semialgebraic and globally subanalytic ones \cite{attouch2010proximal,bolte2006nonsmooth,bolte2007lojasiewicz,bolte2007clarke}, guarantees global and linear convergence to optimal solutions and enables precise complexity analysis.
+It also arises naturally in various applications including reinforcement learning \cite{agarwal2021theory,mei2020global,yuan2022general}, neural networks \cite{allen2019convergence,zeng2018global}, optimal control \cite{bu2019lqr,fatkhullin2021optimizing}, and stochastic optimization \cite{fatkhullin2022sharp}.

-The goal of this work is to introduce a \text{generalized descent algorithm} (DEAL), which unifies a wide range of methods, including constant step-size descent, Armijo line search, proximal gradient, and high-order proximal-point algorithms under a single framework.
-We establish global convergence, linear rates, and iteration complexity bounds within this setting.
+The goal of this work is to introduce a \textit{generalized descent algorithm} (DEAL) that unifies a variety of descent schemes, including the constant step-size descent methods, Armijo line search, proximal gradient algorithms, and high-order proximal-point methods within a single theoretical framework.
+We establish global convergence and linear rates, and explicit iteration complexity bounds, thereby providing a comprehensive theoretical foundation for generalized descent methods under KL geometry.
+Numerical experiments are provided on representative problems to illustrate the theoretical findings.